Welcome to BelbinMania

 It has turned out to be a huge undertaking despite the BELBIN surname being a rare one.
 Anyone who wishes to assist by contributing information about the Belbins please do contact me via this site or via the Guild website.
 The variants of the name listed are all currently of interest.
 Other variants could include BULBIN, VELVIN and VELVEN, but so far it has not been possible to prove that this is the case.

-Common variants of the BELBIN name
+Some variants of the BELBIN name

 BALBAN |